 - MSF covers other administrative expenses e.g. visas etc.

-- After 12 months in the field, salary increases to the range of JPY 200,408 - 575,862 (gross salary), calculated based on the levels of responsibility and past professional experience.
+- Salary ranges from JPY 231,851 - 572,066 (gross salary), calculated based on the levels of responsibility and past professional experience.

 - MSF provides all field workers with health coverage (for the duration of one’s field assignment plus three months after returning home), medical evacuation, life and disability insurance coverage.